 Your entitlement to pay and superannuation during maternity leave depends on the terms of your contract of employment.
 Employers are not obliged to pay women who are on maternity leave.
 You may qualify for Maternity Benefit from the Department of Employment Affairs and Social Protection if you have sufficient PRSI contributions.
 However, an employee’s contract could provide for additional rights to payment during the leave period, so that, for example, the employee could receive full pay less the amount of Maternity Benefit payable.

 Additional maternity leave

-You are also entitled to take up to a further 16 weeks’ additional maternity leave which begins immediately after the end of maternity leave.
+You are also entitled to take up to a further 16 weeks’ additional maternity leave, which begins immediately after the end of maternity leave.
 This period is not covered by Maternity Benefit, nor is your employer obliged, unless otherwise agreed, to make any payment during this period - see below.
 If you become ill while you are on additional maternity leave you may ask your employer if you may end the additional maternity leave.
-If your employer agrees you will not be entitled to the remainder of the maternity leave but will be treated as being on sick leave and you may be entitled to Illness Benefit.
+If your employer agrees you will not be entitled to the remainder of the maternity leave, but you will be treated as being on sick leave and you may be entitled to Illness Benefit.

 Public holidays and annual leave